-Recent years have seen deep learning completely transform computer vision and image processing.
+In recent years, deep learning has profoundly impacted computer vision and image processing, bringing about significant advancements and changes.
 Convolutional neural networks (CNNs) have been the driving force behind this transformation due to their ability to efficiently process large amounts of data, enabling the extraction of even the smallest image features.
 However, a new advancement has emerged in the field of deep learning: the Vision Transformer model (ViT), which is gaining popularity due to its efficient architecture and attention mechanism, and has shown promising results in various visual tasks such as image classification, object detection, and segmentation.
 Introduced in 2021 by Dosovitskiy et al., ViT breaks down images into a sequence of patches that are processed by a transformer encoder.
 This approach is more efficient as compared to traditional CNNs and eliminates the need for hand-engineered features such as transfer learning and large receptive fields.
 As ViT continues to develop, it has the potential to greatly improve accuracy and efficiency in the computer vision industry, making it a popular choice for processing and understanding visual data.
 This comprehensive guide on Vision Transformers provides a detailed understanding of ViT’s origin, construction, implementation, and applications.

 - What is a Vision Transformer model?

 - Importance of the Vision Transformer model

 - The architecture of the Vision Transformer model

 - How is a Vision Transformer model built and trained?

 What is a Vision Transformer (ViT)?